dawei41468/Loom/docs/PROJECT_REVIEW.md

 - Fully responsive, mobile-first design with a consistent UI/UX.
 - Dark/light theme support.
 - Comprehensive toast notification system.
-- PWA capabilities with offline support via a service worker (cached app shell + cached GET API responses).
+- PWA capabilities with offline support via a service worker (cached app shell + limited cached GET API responses).
 - Full calendar implementation with multiple views and filters.

 ### ⚠️ Partially Implemented Features

 - **Partner invite via email**: Email infrastructure exists, but the current partner flow is invite-links (token URLs).
 Email sending is not the primary/required invite mechanism in the current backend routes.
 - **Availability overlap**: Current `availability` endpoints use a simplified “partner events” heuristic rather than using the actual connected partner relationship.
-- **Service Worker background sync**: The service worker contains background sync scaffolding, but it cannot currently access auth tokens in the SW context, so background sync is not functional without additional integration.
-- **Health check routing**: Backend exposes `GET /health`, while the nginx configs reference `GET /api/health`.

 ### 📋 Planned or Future Enhancements